 Students should arrive 1-2 days before Orientation, if housing is pre-arranged.
 Students without pre-arranged housing should arrive 2 weeks before classes begin.
 Students depart UWA after examinations.

 Auburn Spring term: UWA Semester 1, February – June

-- Exams begin after a study break and occur through the middle of June.
+- 3 - 22 June 2019: Exams begin after a study break and occur through mid June.

 There are a number of UWA courses that can be taken for credit in Auburn University’s Engineering program.
 The student will select some of these courses with help from the appropriate undergraduate program coordinator or academic advisor at Auburn University.
 The student should also keep in mind that there are culture-specific courses that should be considered while at UWA, such as those taught in the School of Indigenous Studies.
 For instance, consider INDG1150 Aboriginal Encounters: Strangers in our Backyard which is taught in Semester 1.

 Previous courses approved for Auburn equivalents can be downloaded here: UWA.Courses.pdf

 As an exchange program, Auburn University students pay 12 credit hours tuition and fees to Auburn University prior to departure.The annual cost of living depends on your lifestyle and the type of accommodation you choose, but $400-$500 per week is generally sufficient for most students to live comfortably.
 This does not include tuition fees, medical cover, textbooks or airfares.
 Download a copy of the Budget.EN.WesternAustralia.pdf